-- Break-even information for reporting period T based on unaudited annual financial statements. - 10.
-If the licensee has overdue payables at 30 June, or if otherwise requested by the CFCB, then the licensee must submit its completed monitoring documentation to the licensor by the deadline set by licensor, including: - overdue payables documentation at 30 September (using the overdue payable package). - 11.
-The licensor undertakes assessment procedures in respect of the licensee's submitted documentation.
-As part of the assessment procedures, the licensor may request additional/revised information from the licensee.
-Note: If the break-even information first submitted for reporting period T is based on unaudited financial statements, then the licensor will not need to perform assessment procedures until the monitoring documentation is re-submitted by the licensee and is based on audited financial statements (see steps 13, 15 and 16). - 12.
-By the October deadline set by UEFA, the licensor submits the validated documentation to the UEFA administration (in respect of steps 9, 10 and 11).
-On submitting this documentation, the licensor confirms that its assessment procedures have been completed and it must highlight any matters that may be of relevance to the CFCB. - 13.
-Those licensees that initially submitted break-even information for their reporting period T based on unaudited financial statements (in step 9) must submit completed monitoring documentation to the licensor by the deadline set by the licensor including: - Club information for the relevant reporting period(s) (using the club information package); - Break-even information (using the financial information package) covering: - updated break-even information for reporting period T based on audited annual financial statements; - projected break-even information for reporting period T+1; - if applicable, break-even information for reporting periods T-3 and T-4. - 14.
-Those licensees subject to assessment for the projected monitoring period must submit updated projected break-even information for reporting period T+1 (using the financial information package). - 15.
-The licensor undertakes assessment procedures in respect of the licensee's submitted documentation.
-As part of its assessment, the licensor may request additional/revised information from the licensee. - 16.
-By the March deadline set by UEFA, the licensor submits the validated documentation to UEFA administration (in respect of steps 13, 14 and 15).
-In submitting this documentation, the licensor is confirming that its assessment procedures have been completed and it must highlight any matters that may be of relevance to the CFCB. - 17.
-The CFCB, supported as appropriate by the UEFA administration and independent experts, assesses the monitoring documentation (as submitted at steps 7, 8, 12 and/or 16) and takes the appropriate decisions, including the possibility of concluding a settlement agreement with the licensee, taking into consideration other factors as defined in Appendix XI, and takes appropriate measure(s) without delay in accordance with the Procedural rules governing the UEFA Club Financial Control Body. - The CFCB and/or UEFA administration may request additional information from the licensee/licensor during the monitoring process.
+- o Break-even information for reporting period T based on unaudited annual financial statements. - 10.
+If the licensee has overdue payables at 30 June, or if otherwise requested by the CFCB, it must submit its completed monitoring documentation to the licensor by the deadline the latter has set, i.e.: - overdue payables documentation at 30 September, using the overdue payable package. - 11.
+The licensor assesses the documentation submitted by the licensee.
+As part of the assessment procedures, the licensor may ask the licensee for additional/revised information.
+Note: If the break-even information first submitted for reporting period T is based on unaudited financial statements, then the licensor does not need to assess it until the monitoring documentation is re-submitted based on audited financial statements (see steps 13, 15 and 16). - 12.
+By the October deadline, the licensor submits the validated documentation to the UEFA administration, in respect of steps 9, 10 and 11.
+On submitting this documentation, the licensor confirms that its assessment has been completed.
+It must highlight any issues that may be of relevance to the CFCB. - 13.
+Those licensees that initially submitted break-even information for their reporting period T based on unaudited financial statements (in step 9) must submit completed monitoring documentation by the deadline set by the licensor including: - Club information for the relevant reporting period(s), using the club information package; - Break-even information, using the financial information package, comprising: - Updated break-even information for reporting period T based on audited annual financial statements; - Projected break-even information for reporting period T+1; - o If applicable, break-even information for reporting periods T-3 and T-4. - 14.
+Those licensees subject to assessment for the projected monitoring period must submit updated projected break-even information for reporting period T+1, using the financial information package. - 15.
+The licensor assesses the documentation submitted by the licensee.
+As part of its assessment, the licensor may ask the licensee for additional/revised information. - 16.
+By the March deadline, the licensor submits the validated documentation to UEFA administration, in respect of steps 13, 14 and 15.
+On submitting this documentation, the licensor confirms that its assessment has been completed.
+It must highlight any issues that may be of relevance to the CFCB. - 17.
+The CFCB, supported as appropriate by the UEFA administration and independent experts, assesses the monitoring documentation and takes the appropriate decisions, possibly also concluding a settlement agreement with the licensee, taking into consideration other factors as defined in Annex XI, and takes appropriate measure(s) without delay in accordance with the Procedural Rules Governing the UEFA Club Financial Control Body. - 18.
+The CFCB or the UEFA administration may ask the licensee/licensor for additional information during the monitoring process.
 The licensor and the licensee must cooperate with the CFCB in respect of its requests and enquiries (Articles 55 and 56).

-3. GUIDANCE FOR THE CLUB INFORMATION PACKAGE
+3. CLUB INFORMATION PACKAGE

-The club information package (Cl package) in the CL/FFP IT Solution is for:
+The club information package (CI package) is for:

-- the submission of legal group structure and reporting perimeter information; and - the submission of contact details relating to the licensee.
+- submitting legal group structure and reporting perimeter information; - submitting licensee contact details.